MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

 work:
   - position: An Intelligent Seed Selection Research Based on Machine Vision
-    company_name: Host
+    company_name: Leader
     company_url: ''
     company_logo: ''
     date_start: 2022-12-01
     date_end: ''
     summary: |2-
       Responsibilities include:
-      - improving YOLOv5(a target detection model) to achieve a real-time mechanism for classify rice.
+      - improving YOLOv5(a target detection model) to achieve a real-time mechanism for rice classification.
       - improving ConvNeXt-Tiny(a convolutional neural network) to achieve a completeness-evaluating mechanism for a certain type of rice.
       - utilizing K-means(a clustering method in machine learning) to calculate the chalk area of rice.
+    summary: |
+      Achievements include:
+      - A Chinese software copyright(基于图像目标检测技术的大米品质检测软件V1.0).

   - position: A Management and Service System for Data on Agricultural Machinery Operations
     company_name: Participant